 What is a hysteroscopy?

-A hysteroscopy is an examination of the inside of the uterus (womb) using a fine telescope.
+A hysteroscopy is an examination of the inside of the uterus (womb) using a fine telescope (Diameter ranges between 2.9 – 5 mm).

 A small biopsy (removal of some cells from the endometrium - lining of the uterus) is often done at the end of the procedure to allow further analysis under a microscope.
-We can sometimes remove polyps as well during the procedure.
-The procedure is relatively simple and takes a few minutes.
-It can be easily performed as an out-patient procedure without you having to have a general anaesthetic.
+We can sometimes remove polyps / fibroids / septums / other pathology as well during the procedure.

-Some women benefit from local anaesthetic injections into the cervix to numb the area, but most patients do not need this and often the injections can be more uncomfortable than the hysteroscopy.
+Some women benefit from local anaesthetic injections into the cervix to numb the area.
+This is usually performed in an outpatient setting to help open the cervix if there is narrowing (stenosis) but most patients do not need this and often the injections can add to the discomfort.

 Why is a hysteroscopy performed?